ropensci/GSODR/README.md

 ```

     ##
-    ## GSOD is distributed free by the US NCEI with the
+    ## GSOD is distributed free by the U.S. NCEI with the
     ## following conditions.
     ## 'The following data and products may have conditions placed
     ## their international commercial use.
 They can be used within